alexhagen/alexhagen.github.io/personal.md

 ---
 layout: list
-title: Personal
+title: The Chronicle
-permalink: /personal/
+permalink: /chronicle/
 search: false
-description: >
-  My personal blog.
+subtitle: Reviews and discussions on a myriad of topics
 from_posts: true
 category: personal
 ---